MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-anyoperator.md

 ---
-title: The has_any operator - Azure Data Explorer
+title: The case-insensitive has_any string operator - Azure Data Explorer
-description: This article describes the case-insensitive has_any operator in Azure Data Explorer.
+description: This article describes the case-insensitive has_any string operator in Azure Data Explorer.
 services: data-explorer
 author: orspod
 ms.author: orspodek